-• When using an Activity- and Video-Based approach, arrange the room in tables of six or eight learners, depending on class size.
+- Use the following examples as possible ways for classroom setup. - Depending on your location size and number of students attending, arrange the room in tables of six or eight learners, depending on class size.
 This arrangement makes sharing in pairs or larger table groups easy to do.
 Round tables, as shown below, work best, but square tables can also be used.

-- Make sure there is a table for instructor materials in the room. - · Set out learning materials.
+- Make sure there is a table for instructor materials in the room. - Set out learning materials.